 Even though recumbent bicycles are more challenging to ride uphill, they are a popular choice among some world travelers because of how comfortable they are.
 If you plan to spend hours on a bike every day and you have back, shoulder, or knee pain, definitely consider this type.

-If you decide to go for it, you will need to pay anywhere between $500 and several thousands of dollars, depending on how deep your pocket is.
+If you decide to go for it, you will need to pay anywhere between $500 and several thousand dollars, depending on how deep your pocket is.

 Trikes or Tricycles, as you might guess from the name, are types of bikes with three wheels.
 They exist in the form of ordinary bikes, but they are also made as recumbents and cargo bikes.
 This bike design is perfect for carrying loads because there is a lot of room for a cargo area in the back.